Logo TV: Programming

 Logo's programming was initially a blend of movies, reality television, travel programming, dating and romance shows, documentaries, music videos, comedy, news, and syndicated programs that either had LGBTQ characters or were popular among LGBTQ viewers.

 Since 2017, the network's main programming serves as a mostly rerun-focused channel similar to TV Land, airing older sitcoms from the 1970s to 1990s.
 As part of Viacom's 2017 restructuring plan, the network no longer produces any new programming outside of content for its social media pages.
 RuPaul's Drag Race moved to sister network VH1 that year, which later moved to MTV in 2023, with Logo now only airing reruns and simulcasts of the show and its spinoffs.
+Logo's schedule as of 2026 consists solely of repeats of RuPaul's Drag Race and related series, plus Mama's Family and Three's Company on Fridays and weekends.

 Logo also previously operated a collection of websites under the LOGOonline umbrella name.
 NewNowNext, a pop culture news and trends blog, remained the only active website owned by the network until July 2022, when it was merged into Logo News; the URL now redirects to other company properties.